Blak1908/Blak1908/README.md

 - 👋 Hi, I’m @Blak1908
  I am Dat and am currently a student majoring in artificial intelligence at FPT University, Sai Gon branch.
  I am quite fond of technology.
 I really loved it since I was a kid.
 Until high school, I had my own project about a homemade technology device.
- You can see details of my project below.
  With that great passion, I should learn and update my knowledge every day.
  I am confident that if given a good opportunity, I pledge to myself that I will make good use of it to develop myself and the society.

 <!---